 “Not again!
 Stop it!”
 But what should have been a peevish shout came out only as a croak.

-His mouth and throat were dry; dessicated.
+His mouth and throat were dry; desiccated.
 The large ceramic flask of dirt-flavoured water came to mind again.
 How long ago did he drink it?
-Perhaps two hours or more had passed since he had emptied its contents.
+Had only two hours passed since he emptied its contents?
 He was so thirsty, he could drain another right now, quicker than before, matching Flammia’s single, long gulp with ease.

 For all the liquid he had drunk this afternoon – surely almost a litre, and all in one go – why didn’t he need to pee?
 How long had it been since he had last pissed?
 He thought back through the fog of his headache.
 He last relieved himself before he boarded Zubin’s battered airship … how many hours ago?
 After choking down that flask of water, he should have needed to ‘go’ quite soon afterwards.

 The very thought made his lip curl and his stomach heave.
 As if on cue, his nose reminded him of the compost-like smell of his sweat, now turning acrid.
 By its strength, there was plenty of it in his suit.

 Oh.
 Of course.
 Why had it taken him so long to realise?
 The answer to his parched condition and his inability to pee was literally marinating him.